nextstrain/nextclade/paper/paper.md

 For more diverse data sets, tools like `mafft` or `minimap2` are likely more robust.

 As sequencing of pathogens becomes more wide-spread, bioinformatic analyses of such data increasingly becomes a bottleneck.
-We aim to increase the number of pathogens covered by `Nextclade` and hope that it will help users with variable (???) to gain as much insight into their own data as easily as possible.
+We aim to increase the number of pathogens covered by `Nextclade` and hope that it will help users with variable experience levels to gain as much insight into their own data as easily as possible.

 # Acknowledgements